dspkcc-MU/wg-diversity-inclusion/focus-areas/events/event-code-of-conduct.md

 ## Question

-**Question:** Question: How does the Code of Conduct for events support diversity and inclusion?
+**Question: How does the Code of Conduct for events support diversity and inclusion?

 ## 1. Description
 A code of conduct describes rules of good behavior between event participants and what avenues are available when someone violates those expected good behaviors.
 An event with a code of conduct sends the signal that the organizers are willing to respond to incidences.